Cross-Origin Resource Sharing Example with ASP.NET

 });

-for more detail information about how to enable cross for specific http method, specific site, or other usefull library.
-I'll add reference at here or code example.
+For more detailed information about how to enable CORS for a specific HTTP method, a specific site, or other useful libraries, see:

 Enabling Cross-Origin Requests in ASP.NET Web API 2